 1 - Creating a form with Formstack

-From your Formstack dashboard click Create, select Form and click on Next Step.
-In the next step, you will be able to set the name of your new form.
-For the purpose of this tutorial, I am going to select a blank template, but if you want to use a template go-ahead with that and make sure to add the embed element where you want to have your video question in the form as explained in the next section.
+From your Formstack dashboard click Create, select Form and click on Next Step and give a name to your new form.
+For the purpose of this tutorial, I am going to start with a blank form but you can also start with an existing template.

-2 - Adding an Embed element to the form
+2 - Adding an Embed Code element to the form

 In order to use the Pipe 2.0 HTML Embed Code in your form, you need to create an account with Pipe.
 If you haven’t signed up already you can use this link to get access to 14 days free trial.
 The process is pretty straight-forward, it takes just 1 minute - no credit card required.

-Once you have access to your account, go to your account area.
-The Embed code is on the right side of the page.
-Select the 2.0 HTML tab, there you will find the code you need to insert within the Embed element in your form on Formstack.
+Once you're in your Pipe account area, go to the Embed section.
+The embed code is on the lower right side of the page.
+This is the code you need to insert within the Embed Code element in your form on Formstack.
+We'll use the 2.0 HTML code.

-4 - Integrating Pipe’s Embed Code in your form
+4 - Integrating Pipe’s recorder in your form

-This is the code you should have in your Embed element:
+This is the code you should have in your Embed Code element:

-In this code, there are 2 variables you should be aware of:
+In this code, there are 2 HTML attributes you should be aware of:

 - id: the default value is “custom-id”.
 We will change this value when we want to add multiple video recorders to the form.